opendocsg/slw-judgments-backfill/2008_SGCA_5/report.md

 28     Although the courts are conferred the power to grant interim relief in international arbitration

 proceedings, they will not exercise this power generously.
-We broadly agree with Belinda Ang Saw Ean J’s remark in _Front Carriers Ltd v Atlantic & Orient Shipping Corp_ [2006] 3 SLR 854 at [15] that the interim measures of protection in s 12(1) of the IAA “are essentially remedies aimed at assisting in the just and proper conduct of arbitration, or in the preservation of property which is the subject matter of the arbitration”.
+We broadly agree with Belinda Ang Saw Ean J’s remark in _Front Carriers Ltd v Atlantic & Orient Shipping Corp_ <span class="citation">[2006] 3 SLR 854</span> at [15] that the interim measures of protection in s 12(1) of the IAA “are essentially remedies aimed at assisting in the just and proper conduct of arbitration, or in the preservation of property which is the subject matter of the arbitration”.
 We arrived at this conclusion based on a contextual reading of ss 12(1) and 12(7) of the IAA, taking into consideration the drafting history as well as the object and purpose of this Act.

 (1) Contextual interpretation